denzelrenner/LIFE4136-Group1-Rotation2/README.md

  9. Repeat steps 2-5 for the other fragments of the tetraploid g10577 protein.
 At step 3 you should change the job name to reflect which fragment is being modelled (i.e using `tetraploid_fragment2_g10577` when modelling the second fragment)

- 10. Manualy move the downloaded `.zip` files, and reference pdb model from your `Downloads` folder to the directory we created earlier for g10577 protein structures.
+ 10. Manualy move the downloaded `.zip` files, and reference pdb model from your `Downloads` folder to a directory of your choosing.
+Unzip all of the alphafold `.zip` files.

-By unzipping the files,there should be a directory for each of the diploid g10577 fragment protein modelling output and the tetraploid g10577 fragment protein modelling output.
+By unzipping the files,there should be a directory with modelling output for each of the diploid g10577 fragments and the tetraploid g10577 fragments.
 The name of the directory should start with `tetraploid_fragment` or `diploid_fragment` , but alphafold assigns a random string of characters to the end of the directory name (i.e mhy429).
 Each directory will contain the top 5 models that alphafold generated in pdb format for that modelling job.

 ## Part7 - Image Generation